-Meghan is married to Karim Sahli, a graphic designer.
-She and her family are frequently seen walking, scootering and biking in and around Culver City.
+Prior to being elected to the City Council of Culver City in 2012, Sahli-Wells spearheaded a number of community initiatives and has multiple community leadership roles.
+She is married to Karim Sahli, a graphic designer.
+Sahli-Wells and her family are frequently seen walking, scootering and biking in and around Culver City.